Models of PA: Standard Systems without Minimal Ultrafilters: Abstract

 \section{Abstract}

-We prove that $\bbN$ has an uncountable elementary extension $N$ such that there is no ultrafilter on the Boolean Algebra of subsets of $\bbN$ represented in $N$ which is minimal (i.e. Ramsey for partitions represented in $N$).
+We prove that $\bbN$, the standard model of arithmetic, has an uncountable elementary extension $N$ such that there is no ultrafilter on the Boolean Algebra of subsets of $\bbN$ represented in $N$ which is minimal (i.e. as in Rudin-Keisler order for partitions represented in $N$).